deuxfleurs-org/garage/doc/book/cookbook/real-world.md

   EXT4 is not recommended as it has more strict limitations on the number of inodes, which might cause issues with Garage when large numbers of objects are stored.

-- If you only have an HDD and no SSD, it's fine to put your metadata alongside the data on the same drive.
-Having lots of RAM for your kernel to cache the metadata will help a lot with performance.
-The default LMDB database engine is the most tested and has good performance.

 - Servers with multiple HDDs are supported natively by Garage without resorting to RAID, see [our dedicated documentation page](@/documentation/operations/multi-hdd.md).